Dezzmeister/tsengcoin/docs/Blocks.md

 - `nonce`: A number used by miners to meet the proof of work requirement.
 More info in [Mining](./Mining.md)
 - `hash`: The SHA256 hash of this block.
 Used to identify the block in the blockchain

 Generally, the blockchain will be arranged in a sequential, linked-list type of way (although this is not how it's represented in code).
+Together, the list of blocks is called a blockchain, and the blockchain implements a mostly immutable database.
 This is not always the case though - in some rare cases, the blockchain can become forked.

 ## Forks